ibm-cloud-docs/vmwaresolutions/sddc/sd_planning.md

 | TOR01 | Toronto |
 | WDC04 | Washington, DC |

-Depending on availability and inventory supply, IBM Cloud data centers might display an indication in the {{site.data.keyword.vmwaresolutions_full}} console to help you plan your deployments.
+Depending on availability and inventory supply, IBM Cloud data centers might display an status indicator in the {{site.data.keyword.vmwaresolutions_full}} console to help you plan your deployments.

 Table 2.
 Status indicators for data centers when ordering Cloud Foundation instances